 Extra virgin olive oil

-4-6 large tomatoes on the vine
+4 large tomatoes or 6 medium tomatoes on the vine

 1 small garlic clove, peeled